Royal Caribbean provides coronavirus update, sets 2020 guidance

 AMERICAN AIRLINES SUSPENDS FLIGHTS TO AND FROM HONG KONG

 The company also introduced a set of goals in its 20>25 by 2025 program.
-Having $20 a share in adjusted earnings and reducing carbon footprint by 25% by 2025 are among the company's goals.
+Having $20 a share in adjusted earnings and reducing carbon footprint by 25 percent by 2025 are among the company's goals.

-Shares of Royal Caribbean rose 2.2% in premarket trading.
+Shares of Royal Caribbean rose 2.2 percent in premarket trading.